TrustedFirmware-M/tf-m-extras/docs/partitions/dice_protection_environment/dice_protection_environment.rst

   - Authority hash
   - Operating mode

-When a layer is finalized (create_certificate=true), it:
+When a certificate context is finalized (create_certificate=true), it:

 - Computes the Attestation CDI and Sealing CDI.

 - Derives an attestation keypair from the Attestation CDI.

-- Creates the corresponding certificate and signs it with the previous layer's attestation private key.
+- Creates the corresponding certificate and signs it with the previous certificate's attestation private key.

 - Stores the finalized certificate in DPE partition SRAM.